spangbur/OpenShift/README.md

 sudo touch /home/sterling/install/original/agent-config.yaml
 sudo touch /home/sterling/install/original/install-config.yaml

+sudo chown -R sterling:sterling /home/sterling/install
 ```

-Copy the contents of the example agent-config.yaml and install-config.yaml to the newly created files in the /install/original directory
+Copy the contents of the example agent-config.yaml and install-config.yaml to the newly created files in the /home/sterling/install/original directory

 ```
-cp /usr/sterling/install/original/*.* /install
+cp /home/sterling/install/original/*.* /install
 ```
 Make the necessary adjustments to the example files that align with the environment